JavidPack/TerraCustom/solutions/ReleaseExtras/README_Linux.txt

   Non-Default Steam: Use the browse local files option within steam to locate your install folder.
 If you can't find it, view this video: https://gfycat.com/SelfreliantAssuredIsabellineshrike

   GOG: Wherever you put it

-If you see an error mentioning "System.DllNotFoundException" or "ReLogic.Native.dll", you didn't install in the correct folder.

 Note: "~/.local/share/Terraria" or "$XDG_DATA_HOME/Terraria" are NOT your install folder, they are your SAVE folder.
 Terra Custom NEEDS to be placed in the install folder to work.